Lepidasthenia

 Lepidasthenia is a genus of marine Polychaete worms belonging to the family Polynoidae (scale worms).
-Species of Lepidasthenia are found world-wide to depths of about 1200 m but are more common in shallower water.
+Species of Lepidasthenia are found worldwide to depths of about 1200 m but are more common in shallower water.

 Description

 Lepidasthenia species are long-bodied scale worms with up to 150 segments and 50 to 100 or more pairs of elytra.
-The elytra are smooth, lack marginal papillae.
+The elytra are smooth and lack marginal papillae.
 Elytra are small, do not overlap, and leave the dorsal region of the body mostly uncovered; on the posterior region there is one pair of elytra every three segments.
-The lateral antennae are inserted terminally on distal ends of the bilobed prostomium.
+The lateral antennae are inserted terminally on the distal ends of the bilobed prostomium.
 The lateral and median antennae are smooth.
 The first segment is without chaetae.
-Notopodia are reduced and notochaetae are few in number or more often entirely absent.
+Notopodia are reduced and notochaetae are few or more often absent.
 The neuropodia are deeply divided vertically into anterior and posterior lobes.
-The neurochaetae may be bidentate or unidentate and are few in number.
+The neurochaetae may be bidentate or unidentate and are few.